influxdata/docs-v2/content/influxdb/v2.0/reference/prometheus-metrics.md

 - [Metric version 2](#metric-version-2)

 #### Scraping tools and parsing format
-The format that Prometheus metrics are written to InfluxDB in depends on the tool and configuration used to scrape the metrics.

 {{% oss-only %}}

 | Scraping tool                                                                              |                               InfluxDB Metric version |